DarrielleEvans/D5/README.md

 <h1 align="center">Deploy Banking App<h1>

 # Purpose
-In previous deployments, I deployed the application on the same instance that ran the Jenkins server.
-After researching, I found that using the Jenkins manager/ agent architecture is perfect for scalability, distributing resources, and building applications simultaneously.
-Currently, I am deploying 1 version of the banking application, but implementing the Jenkins manager/ agent setup will allow me to scale if needed.
+The purpose of this deployment is to deploy an application using Terraform to quickly spin up the infrastructure and Jenkins to create a ci/cd pipeline.
+In previous deployments, the application was hosted on the same instance as the Jenkins server.
+However, in this current deployment, the application is being deployed on a dedicated instance via an SSH connection.
+This separation of the Jenkins server and the application instance enhances security, facilitates scalability, and simplifies future troubleshooting efforts
 # Deployment Steps
 # Additional Supporting Tools
 # Troubleshooting